Barney van Heerden

 Three men, believed to be part of a gang accused of killing gay men in their homes in Gauteng, have appeared in court.

 Eye Witness News reported that Maxwell Nyathi, Mthokozisi Ndlovu and Themba Maseko appeared in the Johannesburg Magistrate’s Court on Monday in connection with the murder of Orange Grove resident, Barney van Heerden.

-The men are suspected of killing Barney Van Heerden in Orange Grove in September last year.
-Van Heerden (39) was tied-up in his home and appeared to have been strangled.
+Van Heerden (39) was found dead in his home in September last year.
+He had been tied up and appeared to have been strangled.
 There was no sign of forced entry.

-The police issued a warning to gay men to be wary of whom they allow into their homes as, despite the arrests, other suspects may still continue to target them.
+They have warned gay men to be wary of whom they allow into their homes as, despite the arrests, other suspects may continue to target them.